Battle of Christmas Island: Landing

 At dawn on 31 March 1942, a dozen Japanese bombers launched the attack, destroying the radio station.
 The mutineers signalled their intention to surrender, raising a white flag before the 850-man landing force had come ashore.
 The Japanese expeditionary corps was able to disembark at Flying Fish Cove without opposition.

-At 09:49 the same morning, the US Navy submarine fired four torpedoes at the Naka; all missed.
-Seawolf attacked again at 06:50 the following morning, firing three torpedoes at Natori, missing again.
-That evening, with her final two torpedoes, from 1100 yd, Seawolf managed to hit Naka on her starboard side, near her No. 1 boiler.
-The damage was severe enough that Naka had to be towed back to Singapore by Natori, and eventually was forced to return to Japan for a year of repairs.
-Following the hit, the other Japanese vessels depth charged the US submarine for over nine hours but it escaped.
+At 09:49 that morning, the US Navy submarine fired four torpedoes at Naka and all missed.
+Seawolf attacked again at 06:50 the following morning, firing three torpedoes at Natori and missing again.
+That evening, with her last two torpedoes, from 1100 yd, Seawolf managed to hit Naka on her starboard side, near No. 1 boiler.